mizomizo1/data-processor/README.md

 ## Contact

-For any issues or inquiries, feel free to create an issue in this repository or contact the author at [your_email@example.com].
+For any issues or inquiries, feel free to create an issue in this repository.